 Financial Leverage Refers to the Use of Debt to Multiply Profits

-In real estate financing, to leverage something is to use it to maximum advantage.
 Financial leverage refers to the use of debt – aka other people’s money – to acquire additional assets and multiply profits.
 Any mortgage is technically leverage that allows a borrower to purchase an expensive asset without paying 100% of its price with his or her own money.
 However, working with private money lenders takes such leverage to a different level.

 Working with Private Money Lenders Maximizes Your Return on Cash